godatadriven/godatadriven-blog/content/samba-configuration.md

 1. Provision a domain

 	**Note:** When asked for a password, provide a strong password, otherwise the domain provisioning will fail.
+	**Note:** rfc2307 is required if you do not want your unix systems littered with Windows user names like $SYSTEM$.
+It does require you to add the unix attributes for users that need to have access to your hadoop environment.

 		samba-tool domain provision --use-rfc2307 --interactive --function-level=2008_R2